HouQiming/ama/readme.md

 ### Configure an Existing Project

 On an existing project, the recommended way is to set up a bidirectional synchronization script like `script/sync.js`.
 The script should update in-repository source files when you change the custom-dialect files, and synchronize back any pulled upstream change.
-The `bisync` module can help with that.

-Please refer to `script/sync.js` and the relevant module code for details.
+This process can be automated by the `ama --init` command.
+The command automatically creates `script/sync.js` with a complete list of customization features, which can be enabled by uncommenting.
+You can then `ama --build` to build the project with cmake, or add `ama script/sync.js` as a pre-build command to your build system.

+Currently the auto-created `sync.js` only customizes C++ development.

 ### Performance Critical Applications